Colleen M. Casey, Psy.D.

 First, congrats!
 Reaching out can be really hard, but it does get easier.

-Dr. Casey encourages clients to be as honest as they can.
+I encourage clients to be as honest as they can.
 Briefly explain what you’re looking for help with (e.g. anxiety, relationship problems, disordered eating).
-Dr. Casey will ask questions throughout and decide if she thinks she can be helpful to you.
+I will ask questions throughout our call and decide if I think I can be helpful to you.
+I will also tell you more about myself and you can see if I may be a good fit for you.

 What about logistics?